Arium Waiver Program

 Claims

-Once the claims information is received, the enrolled resident will be contacted by a claims examiner.
-The claims examiner may request additional information or documentation to support any waiver program claim.
+Once the claims information is received, you will be contacted by a claims examiner.
+The claims examiner may request additional information or documentation to support the claim.

-Before recovering from any loss, an enrolled resident must provide the claims examiner with all pertinent records needed to prove the loss; and if requested, send them a sworn statement of loss upon request.
+Before recovering from any loss, you must provide the carrier with all pertinent records needed to prove the loss; and if requested, send them a sworn statement of loss upon request.
 Do not discard damaged goods.
 Wait until a claims examiner has contacted you and advised that these may be discarded.
 If this is not possible, take a photograph of the item(s) before discarding them.

 Please also notify your landlord and property manager as soon as possible if a loss has occurred in your enrolled rental unit.